 I spent an unforgettable month in Japan during the cherry blossom season in April 2023.
 This was my fifth trip to Japan in the last decade, however, most of those previous trips were snow trips, with not as much time spent exploring the cities.

-As the first stop on our big 5-month world adventure, my husband and I made it a mission to track everything we spent in Japan over 4 weeks.
+On this trip my husband and I made it a mission to track everything we spent in Japan over 4 weeks.
 While most people may have a perception that Japan is an expensive country to visit, I think the cost of travel to Japan is not as expensive as you might think.

 In this article I reveal our exact Japan trip cost, breaking it down by categories along with tips for how to plan your own Japan travel budget and ways you can save money.
+Let’s get deep into the numbers!

 Crunching the numbers, in short, my month-long trip to Japan in April 2023 cost around ¥850,000 total for two adults.
+At today’s exchange rates, that’s just shy of AUD $8.7k total or AUD $325 per day for two adults.

 I think this is my sign to book another trip?!

-The majority of my readers are based in Australia, so I’ll refer to the Australian dollar as my primary currency, but for reference here are the equivalent costs (for two people) at today’s exchange rates:
+The majority of my readers are based in Australia, so I’ll refer to the Australian dollar as my primary currency, but for reference, here are the equivalent costs (for two people) at today’s exchange rates:

-- AUD $315 per day
+- AUD $325 per day

-- USD $210 per day
+- USD $200 per day

 - EUR €195 per day